All Episodes

 Oh, absolutely.

-I mean, Rosenstein, through these documents we now see, working furiously to contain the fallout when the truth of what he had done uh was broken in the news.
+I mean, Rosenstein, through these documents we now see, working furiously to contain the fallout when the truth of what he had done was broken in the news.

-At first, he tries to conceal it by shutting down any comments or confirmation, and then he issues a carefully crafted non-denial denial.
+At first, he tries to conceal it by shutting down any comments or confirmation.

 It was a clever misdirection and deflection.

-Uh because Rosenstein had raced over to the White House, wanted to meet with the president.
+I interviewed the president because Rosenstein had raced over to the White House, wanted to meet with the president.

-They eventually met On Air Force One.
+They eventually met on Air Force One.

-And clearly Rosenstein lied to the president to save his job.
+And clearly, Rosenstein lied to the president to save his job.

-It's really uh quite shocking.
+It's really quite shocking.

-And Hunt replied, what you did was despicable and unprofessional.
+And Hunt replied, What you did was despicable and unprofessional.

 All of this is recounted in my new book coming out.